OpenLMIS/openlmis-ref-distro/docs/source/conventions/serviceHealth.rst

 	endpoints.enabled=false
 	endpoints.health.enabled=true

-Note that we first disable all of the endpoints that Spring Boot Actuater adds to be conservative, we don't need them (yet).
+Note that we first disable all of the endpoints that Spring Boot Actuator adds to be conservative, we don't need them (yet).
 Next we ensure that the :code:`/health` endpoint is enabled.

 Registering :code:`/health` with Consul (Service Registry)